1 Your Account

 Saltburn Surf School is the only surf school approved by Surfing Great Britain on the East Coast.
 Providing professional coaching and a safe environment to learn and improve your surfing since 1983.

 Astonishingly Saltburn had managed to maintain much of its Victorian charm.
 The classic Victorian architecture, fully functioning cliff lift and ironstone mining museum revive the era.
-The town's smuggling past is also brought back to life in the Saltburn Smugglers Heritage Centre.
-A series of replica scenes and costumed characters allow visitors to uncover the customs and routines of some of the town's most infamous smugglers.

 Finally, just nearby Saltburn is The Cleveland Ironstone Mining Museum.
 This museum was founded in 1983 by a group of volunteers acutely aware that the remains of the ironstone mining industry, which had once formed the basis of Cleveland's growth & prosperity, were rapidly being lost, forgotten or destroyed and who set out to celebrate the heritage of that industry by the preservation, conservation and display of artefacts, photographs and documents relating to it.